doganmehmet/PortfolioAnalytics.jl/README.md

 ### Bug reports
 Please report any issues via the GitHub issue tracker.
-All types of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc.
+All kinds of issues are welcome and encouraged; this includes bug reports, documentation typos, feature requests, etc.